 Whether you treat your team to an impromptu party or happy hour (virtual or in-person), an early release, or an organized offsite event, folks will cherish the chance to step away from the work environment.
 By offering your team time to let off a little steam, you’re effectively acknowledging all the hard work they regularly put in.

-6. Share personal achievement and hobbies
+6. Share personal achievements and hobbies

 We’re big believers in bringing your whole self to work, which means people should be celebrated for more than just their professional wins!
 By creating space for personal accomplishments and hobbies within the workplace, you’ll be recognizing your employees as the multi-faceted individuals they are.